10 Questions About Asbestos-Related Lung Cancer

 What’s the Latency Period of Asbestos Lung Cancer?

-It can take up to 35 years after initial asbestos exposure before the onset of asbestos lung cancer.
+It can take up to 35 years after initially being exposed before the onset of asbestos lung cancer.
 Typically, it takes at least 10 years, at a minimum, to develop, but studies show most development occurs between 30 and 35 years.

 Are All Lung Cancers the Same?